acuminous/yadda/README.md

 # Yadda

 Yadda brings BDD style testing to other javascript test frameworks such as [QUnit](http://qunitjs.com), [Nodeunit](https://github.com/caolan/nodeunit) and [CasperJS](http://casperjs.org).
-With Yadda, test scenarios are written as arrays of strings, which while less readable than the feature file approach taken by [Cucumber](http://github.com/cucumber/cucumber-js), means we are not dependent on [node](http://node.js).
+With Yadda, test scenarios are written as arrays of strings, which, while less readable than the feature file approach taken by [Cucumber](http://github.com/cucumber/cucumber-js) means we are not dependent on [node](http://node.js).

-The clumsiness of writing scenarios as arrays can be partially mitigated with [CoffeeScript](http://coffeescript.org), and offers an alternative (we think preferable) approach to a fluid api (see [Chai](http://chaijs.com)) or an anectdotal one such as that favoured by [Jasmine](http://pivotal.github.com/jasmine) (again improved with [CoffeeScript](http://coffeescriptcookbook.com/chapters/testing/testing_with_jasmine)).
+The clumsiness of writing scenarios as arrays can be partially mitigated with [CoffeeScript](http://coffeescript.org), and offers an alternative (we find preferable) approach to a fluid api (see [Chai](http://chaijs.com)) or an anectdotal one such as that favoured by [Jasmine](http://pivotal.github.com/jasmine) (again improved with [CoffeeScript](http://coffeescriptcookbook.com/chapters/testing/testing_with_jasmine)).

-On the plus side Yadda's syntax is more flexible (but not necessarily better) than Gherkin and it's step management is good at avoiding / resolving conflicts too.
+Yadda's syntax is also more flexible (but not necessarily better) than Gherkin and it's step management is good at avoiding / resolving conflicts too.

 ## Usage